 Cardinal Pell will plead not guilty to abuse charges in Australia

-Cardinal George Pell prefect of the Secretariat for the Economy outside Romes Hotel Quirinale March 3 2016 after meeting with sex abuse survivors.
-Photo credit: Alexey Gotovskiy CNA

-Vatican City, Jul 26, 2017 CNA/EWTN News.- In a brief hearing in a court in Melbourne Wednesday morning, Cardinal George Pell will be pleading not guilty to charges of multiple counts of sexual abuse.
+VATICAN CITY (CAN/EWTN News) -- In a brief hearing in a court in Melbourne July 26, Cardinal George Pell said he will be pleading not guilty to charges of multiple counts of sexual abuse.

 In the less than 10-minute-long hearing, the judge, Magistrate Duncan Reynolds, read a prepared statement outlining the reason for the hearing and noted that it was purely administrative.